codingforeveryone/READMEs/JavaScript/JavaScript-Classes.md

     return obj;
 	}

-	var house = House('red'); //instantiation pattern
+	var house = house('red'); //instantiation pattern

-###Functional-Shared
+###Functional-shared

-Secondly functional-shared, which is better for memory management as it utilises a single repository for the methods.
+Secondly there is functional-shared, a better approach for memory management as it utilises a single repository for the methods.
 Every time an object is created, pointers are generated, so every new object will point back to the houseMethods object, where the functions are stored one single time in memory.

-	var House = function(colour){
+	var house = function(colour){
     var obj = {}; // generate object

     obj.colour = colour;